Standard Operating Procedures for the Institute of Community Health Nursing Research Ethics Committee

 The REC will put in place a review procedure for following the progress of all studies for which approval has been granted.
 The review date will be included on the Notification of Decision Form for approved proposals.

-The review should seek a status report using the ICHN REC Status Report Form from the investigator at least on an annual basis or as relevant to the length of the study.
+The review should seek a status report using the ICHN REC Status Report Form from the investigator at least on an annual basis.

 4.1 Suspension or termination of a project